Jazz Legend Dies at 84

 Born in Los Angeles, California, Ayers was most recognized for his 1976 hit “Everybody Loves the Sunshine.”
 This track not only ranked 72 on Pitchfork’s top 200 songs of the 1970s but also became one of the most sampled songs in music history.

-Since its release, “Everybody Loves the Sunshine” has been streamed over 130 million times on Spotify and has been covered by numerous artists, including D’Angelo.
+Since its release, “Everybody Loves the Sunshine” has been streamed over 130 million times on Spotify and has been covered by numerous artists, including D’Angelo, an American singer, songwriter, and multi-instrumentalist renowned for his contributions to the neo-soul movement.

 The musical career of Ayers began in his early years.
 At just five years old, he was inspired to play the vibraphone after watching Lionel Hampton perform.
 “At the time, my mother and father told me he laid spiritual vibes on me,” Ayers disclosed in a 2011 interview with The Los Angeles Times.